 We put an offer for this farmhouse on 3 acres (this is downsizing from our 1 acre??
 I know…that’s for the yard & garden tour!) in November and closed in January of 2018.
 We’re in the process of interviewing contractors, getting plans made, and then permits – and living in a manufactured home on the property while we wait.

 To get a feel for the inside and what our plans are there, read this and watch the included video.
-You can hear us discuss finding the farmhouse on our podcast here and even go with us on a live inside the farmhouse episode here for more details.

-Okay, now lets see about the outside!
+Okay, now let’s see about the outside!

-Exterior Farmhouse Fixer Before Tour
+Exterior Farmhouse Fixer Before Tour in Pictures

 This is probably the view you’re used to – it’s the one easiest for us to take and shows the hills in the distance, so we’ve already taken quite a few from this angle.
 I think it’s the prettiest view, too.
 This is the west side and the side everyone sees as they walk from the drive to the door.

 We’ll just start right off talking about the siding: not only is it dirty, it’s cracked and broken vinyl siding.
 It must’ve been a pretty cheap product, because you can’t touch it now without it breaking, it’s so brittle.
-We couldn’t look under it until after we took possesion (there was no record of what was under it) and you can believe it was one of the first things we did.
+We couldn’t look under it until after we took possession (there was no record of what was under it) and you can believe it was one of the first things we did.

 We pulled off just two small sections just to see what was underneath and we were happy to find out it is a classic older-house wide wood siding with indentations between each row.
 It’s hard to explain, but easier to show: